-Erin Bardar is leading the Ocean Tracks College Edition curriculum development team.
-She is also project director and curriculum team lead for EDC’s part in the NASA-funded Real World Real Science project.
-Erin brings 10 years of experience in Earth and space science curriculum development, teacher professional development, and education research to her ODI work.
+Erin Bardar led the Ocean Tracks College Edition curriculum development team.
+She was also project director and curriculum team lead for EDC’s part in the NASA-funded Real World Real Science project, and was a key contributor on the Zoom In to Science project.
+She is currently leading curriculum development on the Streams of Data project.
+Erin brings 15 years of experience in Earth and space science curriculum development, teacher professional development, and education research to her ODI work.
 She holds an ScB in Physics from Brown University and a PhD in Astronomy Education Research from Boston University.

-Ginger Fitzhugh brings 13 years of experience evaluating educational projects and programs.
+Ginger Fitzhugh brings 18 years of experience evaluating educational projects and programs.
 Fitzhugh has expertise in evaluating informal and formal education programs in K-12 and higher education settings, and currently specializes in evaluating efforts designed to increase diversity in STEM (science, technology, engineering and math).
-She also has an interest in applying systems principles to evaluation, and recently served as the Program Chair of the American Evaluation Association’s Systems in Evaluation Topical Interest Group.
+Fitzhugh also has an interest in applying systems principles to evaluation, and recently served as the Program Chair of the American Evaluation Association’s Systems in Evaluation Topical Interest Group.
 She brings a strong commitment to the use of research and evaluation as a means of strengthening programs and services for educators and young people.
+She was a research and evaluator on NASA's Real World, Real Science project and is currently an evaluator for the Streams of Data project.
 Fitzhugh received a BA from Swarthmore College, and a Master of Management from the Heller School for Social Policy and Management at Brandeis University.

 Josephine Louie has extensive experience conducting research in education and social science, with a background in quantitative and qualitative research methods.
-Louie is the co-principal investigator of ODI’s Ocean Tracks and the project and research director of Ocean Tracks College Edition, two R&D projects that are creating and studying an online learning resource that provides student-friendly access to large-scale professionally collected marine biology and oceanographic data, funded by the National Science Foundation (NSF).
+Louie leads the Strengthening Data Literacy across the Curriculum (SDLC) and WeatherX projects.
+She is the research lead of the Innovation Pathways to Data Careers (IPDC) project.
+She was the co-principal investigator of ODI’s Ocean Tracks.
 Louie received an AB from Harvard College, a master’s in city planning from Massachusetts Institute of Technology, and an EdM and EdD from the Harvard Graduate School of Education.

 Joyce Malyn-Smith is a national expert on STEM career and workforce development with a deep knowledge of how learners develop skills in formal and informal settings to prepare for productive and rewarding work life.
 She has a special interest in the innovation economy and how technology and informal learning can spark creativity and cultivate and sustain interest in STEM careers.
 She received a BS from Universidad Interamericana in Puerto Rico, an MEd from Boston State Teacher’s College, and an EdD in Bilingual Education Leadership and Career Education from Boston University, where she was a U.S. Department of Education Fellow.